DOGS WITH MAST CELL TUMORS

 Having pedigree information is appreciated as study dogs should NOT be closely related to other study dogs.
 Enrolled dogs will receive a free clinical examination through the Small Animal Neurology or General Surgery Service at UW Veterinary Care, University of Wisconsin-Madison.

-The Small Animal General Surgery service is conducting a study using continuous activity monitoring to assess improvement in activity after arytenoid lateralization surgery for treatment of laryngeal paralysis.
+The Small Animal General Surgery Service is conducting a study to evaluate EMG and stimulation responsiveness in dogs with laryngeal paralysis.